software-t-rex/monospace/docs/monospace/config/index.md

 ## aliases (object)
 You should prefer to use the **aliases** command instead of editing manually this setting.
 It is simply a list of aliases as keys associated with relative project path in your monospace.
+The "root" alias can't be defined as it is already pointing to the monospace project.

 Aliases can be used when defining tasks in the pipeline, or when filtering projects for various commands.